-- Guides - Stray employs local Stray Guides to ensure you get more out of your trip.
+- Guides - Stray employs local Guides to ensure you get more out of your trip.
 Hear the local stories, try their food recommendations, get insider tips and advice.
-Tour Leaders change from country to country so you'll have several different Guides throughout your journey if you're traveling multiple countries and if you hop on and off the bus - they're all absolute legends!
+If you hop on and off you'll have several different Guides throughout your journey - they're all absolute legends!

 - Travelling without hopping off - You don't need to hop off if you're short on time - you can travel your tour in the number of days in the itinerary.
 There are non-travel days throughout the route so you will not be travelling everyday however we recommend allowing extra time to hop off.

 - Departures - Buses run twice a week so the minimum amount of time you can hop off for is 3 days.
 Use the timetable to plan your trip.

 - Accommodation - Accommodation is included for all nights of the itinerary.
 If you choose to hop off, you'll need to arrange, and pay for your own accommodation.

 - Activities - Top-rated activities are included and if you want to opt for extra activities, your Guide can provide recommendations and assist with booking.